techenthusiast167/D4rk_Intel-OSINT-Investigative-Toolkit/README.md

 reddit.com
 roblox.com

-Special acknowledgement to > **William Wolf**

-Conclusion:
+# Conclusion:

-I am grateful to the many mentors and leaders in the community who have shared their guidance and knowledge, making this compilation possible.
-This resource will be continually expanded and refined for my own use, as well as our team.
-I welcome any additional recommendations or suggestions, and will address any unintentional omissions in citations or credit.
-Please bring any such oversight to my attention in the comments.
-Thanks for reading and happy hunting!
+I would like to express my gratitude to the numerous mentors and leaders within the community who have generously shared their guidance and expertise, thereby making this compilation possible.
+This resource will be continuously expanded and refined for both my personal use and the benefit of our team.
+I welcome any additional recommendations or suggestions and will promptly address any unintentional omissions in citations or credit.